BuddiesOfBudgie/docs/docs/organization/getting-involved.md

 ## Code Contributions

-Buddies of Budgie software is open source and primary written in either C or [Vala](https://vala.dev).
+Buddies of Budgie software is open source and primarily written in either C or [Vala](https://vala.dev).
 This software is hosted through [our GitHub organization](https://github.com/BuddiesOfBudgie), with issue tracking, releases, and pull requests all being done through various source repositories there.

 Alongside this, we organize various tasks into organization-wide projects.
 These contain a mix of pull requests, issues, high-level draft items for potential future development, and more.